mafalb/ansible-collection-tls/roles/certificate/README.md

-# Ansible role - mafalb.tls.csr
+# Ansible role - mafalb.tls.certificate

 Role for copying a certificate to a remote machine